Could the baby name Kamala become a new hero name?

 But where does her distinctive name come from?

 Harris is the daughter of immigrants.
 Her mother came from India to complete graduate studies at UC Berkeley; her father came from British Jamaica to do the same.
-The couple met, married, and raised daughters Kamala and Maya in northern California.
+The couple met, married, and welcomed daughters Kamala and Maya in northern California.

-She’s both the first South Asian American to serve in the US Senate and the second African American woman to do so.
+Harris is both the first South Asian American to serve in the US Senate and the second African American woman to do so.
 A lawyer by training, she started her career as the district attorney of San Francisco before seeking state-wide office.

 In her biography, Harris explains that Kamala means “lotus flower,” a significant symbol in Indian culture.
-She writes:

 … a lotus grows underwater, its flower rising above the surface while its roots are planted firmly in the river bottom.